By the Misk Tours Team | Egypt-based travel specialists | Last verified: April 2026

 💰 Budget Travellers — Book in the First Two Weeks

 Egypt’s winter peak season typically begins in mid-November through February, when hotels in Cairo, Luxor, Aswan, and along the Nile are at their highest prices.
 Based on my research, early November — the first two weeks — still carries shoulder-season pricing on flights and hotels.
-Late November starts to see noticeable price increases at popular properties.
+Late November sees noticeable price increases at popular properties.
 If budget is a priority, I’d target arrivals in the first ten days of November and book accommodation at least 6–8 weeks in advance.

-November Events Worth Planning Around
+📅 November Events Worth Planning Around

-The Cairo International Film Festival
+🎬 Cairo International Film Festival (Mid-to-Late November)

 The Cairo International Film Festival is one of the oldest and most prestigious film festivals in the Arab world and Africa, and the only festival in the region to hold Category A classification from the international federation that governs film producers globally.
 The 2025 edition ran from November 12 to 21, with screenings held at the Cairo Opera House and several downtown theatres.
 I always recommend that cultural tourists factor this event into their Cairo timing — it adds a compelling contemporary dimension to what is typically a history-focused itinerary, and the atmosphere around the Opera House during the festival is genuinely electric.

-Nile Cruise Peak Season Opens
+🚢 Nile Cruise Peak Season Opens

 November is when I believe the Nile cruise experience reaches its annual best.
 With mild and pleasant weather, temperatures typically ranging from 20°C to 28°C, and cooler evenings perfect for enjoying sunset views along the Nile, November offers an ideal blend of comfort and tranquillity for Nile exploration, with fewer tourists than the December–February peak.
 I’ve found most cruise itineraries on the Luxor–Aswan route still have availability with 4–6 weeks’ notice in November — a window that closes fast once December arrives.

-Islamic Calendar Considerations
+🕌 Islamic Calendar Considerations

 I always check the Islamic calendar when planning travel to Egypt in any month.
 The calendar shifts approximately 11 days earlier each Gregorian year, and major Islamic holidays can affect site opening hours and the operating patterns of local restaurants and services.
 It is worth confirming before you book whether any significant dates fall within your specific November travel window for 2025 or 2026.